ibm-cloud-docs/satellite/config-clusters.md

 You can remove {{site.data.keyword.satelliteshort}} config components only from {{site.data.keyword.openshiftlong_notm}} clusters that you manually registered.
 If you created a cluster on {{site.data.keyword.satelliteshort}}-provided infrastructure, {{site.data.keyword.satelliteshort}} config components are automatically set up in the location control plane and cannot be removed.
 {: note}

 Removing {{site.data.keyword.satelliteshort}} config components automatically removes all cluster resources that you created by using {{site.data.keyword.satelliteshort}} configurations.
-Make sure to backup any data or redeploy any apps that you want to keep.
+Make sure to back up any data or redeploy any apps that you want to keep.
 {: important}

 1. [Log in to your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).